Photo Map Guide to Menorca's Beaches

 Choices you can trust - we're not Travel bloggers on a one off flyin-flyout visit.
 We know Menorca.
 Experienced it as Teenagers, been Couples and parents with small children and seen a lot of sand! :-)

-Our interactive Beach Map will allow you to see all the island's beaches and to locate any beach exactly as well as view them from the air in great detail.
+Our Beach Map will allow you to see all the island's beaches and to locate any beach exactly as well as view them from the air in great detail.
 Remember the island is small so if you are mobile you can visit a new beach every (half) day!

-That's really subjective, particulary as the standard is very good and the attached resort might not be your kind of place.
+That's really subjective, particularly as the standard is very good and the attached resort might not be your kind of place.
 However, the better beaches are considered to be along the south, north and eastern coasts.
 The western coast beaches are much smaller, with a larger amount of packaged tourism competing for their space so fuller in peak season.
 Thoughtful planning laws introduced in the mid 70's means there are virtually no 'hotel skylines' behind beaches and many beaches remain wonderfully natural and untouched.